Mole Beach

 Mole Beach (Praia Mole, /pt/) is a beach located on the eastern coast of Santa Catarina Island in the city of Florianópolis, Santa Catarina, Brazil.
 The beach is approximately 960 meters long and is known for attracting young people, surfers, paragliders and the LGBT community.
 It is an LGBT tourist spot in Florianópolis.

 The word mole means 'soft' in Portuguese, referring to the beach's fine and soft sand.

 Location

 Praia Mole lies about 15 km from downtown Florianópolis and 27 km from Canasvieiras, another popular beach in the north of the island.
 It is accessible via the SC-404 highway and connects to nearby beaches, such as Barra da Lagoa, Santinho and Ingleses via the SC-406.

-It's proximity to the city makes Praia Mole one of the island's most frequented beaches, especially during the summer season.
+Its proximity to the city makes Praia Mole one of the island's most frequented beaches, especially during the summer season.
 During the weekends, especially in the late afternoon, heavy traffic congestion is very common.

 The beach also serves as the only land access point to its neighboring beach, Praia da Galheta; a naturist reserve where nudity is permitted.